 Existing-home sales in the U.S. soared to their highest monthly total since 2006 in July as ultra-low mortgage rates continue to provide a catalyst for home buyers to make their move.
 According to the latest National Association of Realtors (NAR) data, the pace of purchases jumped by a record-high 24.7% last month, and were 8.7% higher compared with July 2019 - the 5.86 million purchases agreed were also the most recorded in a single month for 14 years.

 What is more, home buyer activity is spiking across the U.S., with sales increasing in every region and median home prices growing in each of the four major regions from one year ago for the second consecutive month.
-In the Northeast, sales rocketed 30.6% on the previous month, and the typical price of existing-homes increased 4% from July last year to $317,800, while purchases in the Midwest jumped 27.5% month-over-month and prices surged 8% higher on a year earlier to $244,500.
+The best truck rental for moving services will have been enjoying a brisk trade in the Northeast, where sales rocketed 30.6% on the previous month, and the typical price of existing-homes increased 4% from July last year to $317,800, while purchases in the Midwest jumped 27.5% month-over-month and prices surged 8% higher on a year earlier to $244,500.

 Sales in the South also soared, rising by 19.4%, as prices leapt 9.9% to $268,500, while the West recorded a 30.5% increase in homebuyer activity as the median value of homes in the region jumped 11.3% higher year-over-year to $453,800.

 Why are home sales booming?

 Motivating prospective home buyers to act right now are the low mortgage rates that represent one of the few positives to result from the coronavirus pandemic and its impact on the U.S. economy.
 While mortgage rates may have recently started to rise, they are climbing from record low levels of sub-3%, which have allowed buyers to act more decisively on their home-moving plans.